jimjames99/mla_active_duty_status/README.md

 MLA website:  `https://mla.dmdc.osd.mil`

 Please note the MLA may change their site at any time, rendering this gem useless.
-Also usage is at your own risk.
+Usage is at your own risk.

 ## Installation